Paul Sewald: Arizona Diamondbacks

 On July 31, 2023, the Mariners traded Sewald to the Arizona Diamondbacks for Ryan Bliss, Dominic Canzone, and Josh Rojas.
 In 20 regular season appearances for the Diamondbacks, he logged a 3.57 ERA with 20 strikeouts and went 13-for-15 in save opportunities across 17 2/3 innings pitched.
 Sewald remained as Arizona's closer throughout their postseason run and pitched eight consecutive scoreless playoff appearances en route to the 2023 World Series.
 In Game 1 against the Texas Rangers, Sewald blew his first save opportunity of the postseason, as he gave up a two-run home run to Corey Seager in the ninth inning as the Diamondbacks went on to lose in extra innings.
 He did not appear again until Game 5 with the Diamondbacks trailing 1–0 in the top of the ninth inning, surrendering four runs in a non-save situation as they lost the game and the series.

 Sewald missed the beginning of the 2024 campaign with an oblique strain and pitched well after returning, going 11–for–11 in save opportunities and posting an 0.54 ERA.
 On August 2, after multiple blown saves and an inflation of his ERA to 4.23, manager Torey Lovullo announced that Sewald would be removed from the closer's role.

 Cleveland Guardians

 On January 22, 2025, Sewald signed a one-year, $7 million contract with the Cleveland Guardians including a mutual option for the 2026 season.
 In 18 appearances for Cleveland, he posted a 1-1 record and 4.70 ERA with 18 strikeouts and two saves across 15 1/3 innings pitched.
 On July 15, Sewald was placed on the injured list due to a right shoulder strain.

 Detroit Tigers

 On July 31, 2025, Sewald was traded to the Detroit Tigers in exchange for a player to be named later or cash considerations.
 He was activated from the injured list for his Tigers debut on September 18.
 In four appearances for Detroit, Sewald recorded a 4.15 ERA with two strikeouts across 4 1/3 innings pitched.
 The Tigers declined his 2026 option on November 6, making him a free agent.

+Arizona Diamondbacks (second stint)

+On February 14, 2026, Sewald signed a one-year, $1.5 million contract to return to the Arizona Diamondbacks.
+He had a 3.08 ERA through June 14, but then gave up 18 earned runs in his next 12 2/3 innings.
+Sewald was designated for assignment by Arizona on August 10.

+Toronto Blue Jays

+On August 12, 2026, Sewald was claimed off of waivers by the Toronto Blue Jays.